Search the Campaign Finance Database

 - The name and address of each person to whom the committee owes money.
 If the money owed was from a loan, the amount of interest charged and paid must also be reported along with the terms of the loan.

 Reports are filed in conjunction with an election.
 Accordingly whenever there is a primary election, a campaign committee must file two pre-primary reports.
 When there is a general election, the committee must file a pre-general report and a post general report.
-For example, in 2004 the following reports were filed:

-Reporting Schedule for 2004
+Example Reporting Schedule

 ||3rd Wednesday in January of each year